 Hierarchy levels in the physical asset hierarchy are not defined in this part of ISA-95; however, the role-based equipment hierarchy names should be used if they are equivalent.

 A representation of physical asset model is illustrated in Figure 10.
+Table 44 lists the relationships of the objects in the physical asset model.